santhoshepam/dotnet-docke/rel-1.0.0/README.md

 $ docker run -it --rm --name my-running-app my-dotnet-app
 ```

-### `microsoft/dotnet-nightly:<version>-core`
+### `microsoft/dotnet-nightly:<version>-runtime`

 This image contains only .NET Core (runtime and libraries) and it is optimized for running [framework-dependent .NET Core applications](https://docs.microsoft.com/dotnet/articles/core/deploying/index).
-If you wish to run self-contained applications, please use the `core-deps` image described below.
+If you wish to run self-contained applications, please use the `runtime-deps` image described below.

-### `microsoft/dotnet-nightly:<version>-core-deps`
+### `microsoft/dotnet-nightly:<version>-runtime-deps`

 This image contains the operating system with all of the native dependencies needed by .NET Core.
 Use this image to: